 Step Six | Practice

-• You can end your meditation whenever you feel fit, the minimum recommended time is 15mins.
-But results can still be seen with less.
+• You can end your meditation whenever you feel fit.
+The minimum recommended time is 15 minutes, but results can still be seen with less.

 • Do not be discouraged if you found it difficult the first few times.
 It may take a week or more for your mind to break habits that are as old as you.